muminoff/django-tasix/Readme.md

 Data exchange network in Uzbekistan, where many domestic ISP providers give access to resources within the network to their subscribers for free.

 ## What is `django-tasix`?
-Simple django app to block non-tasix ip adresses of coming HTTP requests in middleware layer.
+Simple django app to block non-tasix ip adresses.

 # Requirements